currently-coding/knowledge/00 Karteikarten 1/English/vocabulary.md

-to harbour(verb) (A dishcloth can harbour germs.) ::: beherbergen, bergen, hegen to clarify(verb) (In the first place, the police officer needed to clarify the facts., An example will clarify what I mean., He clarified the main aspects of his book., We have published a White Paper in which we clarify our position.) ::: klären, verdeutlichen, erläutern to formulate(verb) (Abstract ideas are very hard to formulate., The project manager formulated a plan., The board formulated plans to restructure the company., He formulated his apology in a long letter.) ::: formulieren, ausarbeiten, konzipieren
+to harbour(verb) (A dishcloth can harbour germs.) ::: beherbergen, bergen, hegen to clarify(verb) (In the first place, the police officer needed to clarify the facts., An example will clarify what I mean., He clarified the main aspects of his book., We have published a White Paper in which we clarify our position.) ::: klären, verdeutlichen, erläutern to formulate(verb) (Abstract ideas are very hard to formulate., The project manager formulated a plan., The board formulated plans to restructure the company., He formulated his apology in a long letter.) ::: formulieren, ausarbeiten, konzipieren oxygen(noun) (Blood transports oxygen from the lungs to the rest of the body., The brain needs oxygen to function.) ::: Sauerstoff long(adjective) (Long skirts were in fashion then., She has long and slender legs., The rooms are connected by a long corridor., Long skirts were in fashion then., She has long and slender legs., The thirsty man took a long pull of water., After a long discussion they finally came to an agreement.) ::: lange, lang, groß long(adverb) () ::: längst long.(noun) () ::: geografische Länge to wipe(verb) (He wiped his dirty hands with a cloth., The teacher wiped the blackboard after class., He wiped his dirty hands with a cloth., After the lesson, a pupil wiped the blackboard., I wiped my feet before entering the house.) ::: abwischen, wischen, löschen wipe(noun) () ::: Wischen, Tuch, Reinigungstuch upgrade(noun) (There is an upgrade available for this software., Currently, there are no upgrades available., The upgrade of the hardware was provided free of charge., The computer has almost finished the upgrade.) ::: Upgrade, Aufrüstung, Aktualisierung to upgrade(verb) (He has upgraded the software on his computer., The museum has recently upgraded its security system., I upgraded my computer by adding more memory.) ::: aktualisieren, verbessern, aufrüsten
+Upgrade(noun) (Für diese Software ist ein Upgrade verfügbar., Gegenwärtig sind keine Upgrades verfügbar.) ::: upgrade villager(noun) (The villagers were friendly, not hostile.) ::: Dorfbewohner to enhance(verb) (The application can enhance the image quality., The agreement enhances the two countries' bilateral cooperation., The new technology enhances the team's productivity., The two companies have decided to enhance their cooperation., The booster enhances the effect., The agreement enhances cooperation between the two countries.) ::: verbessern, stärken, fördern enhance() () ::: optimieren radiation(noun) (There is no radiation leaking from the reactor., The decay of atoms causes radiation.) ::: Strahlung, Ausstrahlung, Bestrahlung to radiate(verb) (Accelerated electrons radiate electromagnetic energy., The sun radiates light and heat.) ::: ausstrahlen, strahlen, abstrahlen radiate(adjective) () ::: radiär sigh(noun) () ::: Seufzer, Seufzen to sigh(verb) (She sighed and started the exercise all over again., She looked at her grandson with a worried expression and sighed.) ::: seufzen, säuseln surveillance(noun) (The building is under surveillance., Satellites allow an exhaustive surveillance., The police have the suspect under surveillance.) ::: Überwachung, Aufsicht, Kontrolle